JoseRodrigues443/node-typescript-template/README.md

 ## Project Creation

-Clone this repo into the directory you want to use for your new project, delete the Git history, and then reinit as a fresh Git repo:
+Clone this repo into the directory you want to use for your new project, delete the Git history, and then re-init as a fresh Git repo:

 ```bash
 $ git clone https://github.com/JoseRodrigues443/node-typescript-template.git <your project directory>